Compulsory sterilization: United States

 The Oregon Board of Eugenics, later renamed the Board of Social Protection, existed until 1983, with the last forcible sterilization occurring in 1981.
 The U.S. commonwealth of Puerto Rico had a sterilization program as well.
-Some states continued to have sterilization laws on the books for much longer after that, though they were rarely if ever used.
-California sterilized more than any other state by a wide margin, and was responsible for over a third of all sterilization operations.
+Some states continued to have sterilization laws on the books for much longer after that, though they were rarely, if ever, used.
+California sterilized more than any other state by a wide margin and was responsible for over a third of all sterilization operations.
 Information about the California sterilization program was produced into book form and widely disseminated by eugenicists E. S. Gosney and Paul Popenoe, which was said by the government of Adolf Hitler to be of key importance in proving that large-scale compulsory sterilization programs were feasible.

-In recent years, the governors of many states have made public apologies for their past programs beginning with Virginia and followed by Oregon and California.
+In recent years, the governors of many states have made public apologies for their past programs, beginning with Virginia and followed by Oregon and California.
 Few have offered to compensate those sterilized, however, citing that few are likely still living (and would of course have no affected offspring) and that inadequate records remain by which to verify them.
 At least one compensation case, Poe v.
-Lynchburg Training School & Hospital (1981), was filed in the courts on the grounds that the sterilization law was unconstitutional.
+Lynchburg Training School & Hospital (1981), was filed in the courts because the sterilization law was unconstitutional.
 It was rejected because the law was no longer in effect at the time of the filing.
 However, the petitioners were granted some compensation because the stipulations of the law itself, which required informing the patients about their operations, had not been carried out in many cases.

-The 27 states where sterilization laws remained on the books (though not all were still in use) in 1956 were: Arizona, California, Connecticut, Delaware, Georgia, Idaho, Indiana, Iowa, Kansas, Maine, Michigan, Minnesota, Mississippi, Montana, Nebraska, New Hampshire, North Carolina, North Dakota, Oklahoma, Oregon, South Carolina, South Dakota, Utah, Vermont, Virginia, Washington, West Virginia and Wisconsin.
+The 27 states where sterilization laws remained on the books (though not all were still in use) in 1956 were Arizona, California, Connecticut, Delaware, Georgia, Idaho, Indiana, Iowa, Kansas, Maine, Michigan, Minnesota, Mississippi, Montana, Nebraska, New Hampshire, North Carolina, North Dakota, Oklahoma, Oregon, South Carolina, South Dakota, Utah, Vermont, Virginia, Washington, West Virginia, and Wisconsin.
 Some states still have forced sterilization laws in effect, such as Washington state.